arieh/ThumbsSlides/README.md

 This Library supplies 2 Class:

   * ThumbsSlides : creates a thumbnail carousel slider out of a list of images.
-  * AJAXSlides : create the carousel using AJAX - currently not working properly
+  * AJAXSlides : create the carousel using AJAX.

 *NOTE* the demo page can't show the AJAX because of the static nature of GH-Pages. but you can see it using the downloadable demo